 Jen Antila In 2010, Jen Antila traded her corporate corner cubicle for her kitchen!
 Embracing a life-long love of cooking, Jen founded Catalyst Cooks to share that joy with others.
 She can’t wait to have fun with you at Cooks of Crocus Hill or at Parley Lake Winery where she manages the tasting room. www.catalystcooks.com

 Becky Caterine began her culinary career by helping her mom with lavish dinner parties when she was young, a tradition and practice she continues into adulthood.
-She studied art history and went to culinary school in Italy then spent 10 years teaching at Kitchen Window here in the Twin Cities.
+She studied art history, attended culinary school in Minneapolis and then spent 10 years teaching at Kitchen Window here in the Twin Cities.
 She began teaching kids classes and graduated to adults where she learned that drunk adults with knives are far worse than any kids!
 Italian cooking is her specialty but enjoys candy making and cake decorating where she can combine art and food.
 “We eat with our eyes as well as our mouths”.

 Antonio Cecconi is a native of Italy and the author of many cookbooks including Betty Crocker’s Italian Cooking.
 He’s been living the culinary dream, cooking and sharing his insights for longer than he would care to admit.
 Besides, you would just be jealous.